opendp/privacy-attacks/pages/how_to_use_the_repository/index.md

 ## How to Use the Repository

-Each row in the [repository spreadsheet](https://docs.google.com/spreadsheets/d/1yG-B58i29vz0xp-yKjFPy1yj6fchGfp4keASS-zXdq8/edit#gid=0) corresponds to a published research paper describing an *output privacy attack*.
+Each row in the repository corresponds to a published research paper describing an *output privacy attack*.
 Before diving into the column definitions, it is helpful to begin with a concrete example.

 ---